gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_039_runway_prompt.md

-# Runway Prompt — Scene 39
+# Runway Prompt — Scene 039
 **Title**: Strategic Walk Through Russell Square

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Location**: London – Russell Square Gardens to University College London
 **Time of Day**: Late afternoon, golden hour lighting preferred